healeycodes/captcha-api/README.md

     - Get a web page with an image element to manually test the API.

 - `/captcha/:width?/:height?/`
-    - Get a CAPTCHA JSON object for proper usage.
+    - Get a CAPTCHA object for proper usage.
     - `{ "image": <data url>, "text": <validation text> }`

 ### Test